kevinlondon/kevinlondon.github.io/_drafts/dangerous-python-functions.markdown

 A dangerous example
 ===================

-Please see the linked articles if you're interested in an example.
+Please see the linked articles below if you're interested in an example.
 The Rails-related YAML exploit that came out a few years ago applies to Python as well.